espocrm/documentation/docs/development/orm.md

-# ORM.
-How to manage entities and perform queries
+# ORM

-EspoCRM has built-in own ORM (Object-relational mapping).
-It’s very simple to create, update, read, delete and search entities.
-All these operations available through EntityManager object.
+EspoCRM utilizes own built-in ORM (Object-relational mapping).
+Create, update, read, delete and search operations are processed via the Entity Manager instance.

 The *EntityManager* is available as a [*container service*](di.md).
 It's a central access point for ORM functionalities.

-A **Repository** class serves for fetching and storing records.
+A *Repository* class serves for fetching and storing records.
 Base classes: `Espo\ORM\Repositories\RDBRepository`, `Espo\Core\Repositories\Database`. *RDB* stands for a *relational database*.

 An *Entity* class represents a single record.
 Each entity type has it's own entity class.
 Base class: `Espo\Core\ORM\Entity`, interface: `Espo\ORM\Entity`.

-A *EntityCollection* is a collection of entities.
+An *EntityCollection* is a collection of entities.
 It's returned by *find* operations.
 An *SthCollection* is a collection of entities, consuming much less memory than EntityCollection.

 ## See also